 The Royal family which for years had hidden behind a wall of aloofness built on the foundations of tradition and protocol didn't quite know what to make of this.
 She was too open, often speaking too much or out of turn.
 Even when she flubbed Prince Charles' name in the wedding, referring to him as Philip Charles instead of Charles Philip, people looked upon it as endearing rather than embarrassing.
 Tradition dictates a standard that demands compliance, and failure to comply can only result in disapprobation.
 This has always been the way.

 Unfortunately, the Royal family realized too slowly that the rules of tradition were irrelevant.
 This gentle girl, with the beauty and charisma she contained, had overshadowed the rules of tradition forever.
-The new tradition dictates Wedding Picturethat striving for perfection is not the way to the people's heart, rather honest acceptance of vulnerability and weakness.
+The new tradition dictates that striving for perfection is not the way to the people's heart, rather honest acceptance of vulnerability and weakness.
 Diana championed the new tradition and was ostracized by her new family as a result.

 It is often human nature to love someone's weaknesses more than their strengths, and with the people this was the case.
 So the world celebrated her triumphs - her two children, her marriage, her charity work, her blossoming beauty.
 At the same time, more attention was lavished upon her weaknesses - her struggle with bulimia, her failing marriage, her desperate search for solitude and companionship.
 The people craved any new caveat of information.
 This desire fueled a press that followed her every move, photographed her in almost every way, printed the most degrading stories imaginable, all to sell newspapers that both satisfied and refueled the people's desire.
 Ultimately, everyone now agrees, this is what killed her.
 The car that smashed into that support was simply running from the people, those who loved her most.

-Diana in pink suit In the end, the outpouring of grief, the lavish funeral that gathered together millions, the trail of flowers that led her from chapel to grave, all this is a response to the overwhelming guilt we feel for being in some way complicit in the death of a person we all loved too much.
+In the end, the outpouring of grief, the lavish funeral that gathered together millions, the trail of flowers that led her from chapel to grave, all this is a response to the overwhelming guilt we feel for being in some way complicit in the death of a person we all loved too much.
 Like a child who loves a pet so much that he overwhelms it with love, hugging it so tight as to suffocate it, we have overwhelmed Princess Diana with our love to the point of suffocation.
 This is what we should ultimately take from this horrible event.

 It has been a point of history that often the most awful events of a generation do the most to unify a generation.
 President Kennedy's assassination, Pearl Harbor, the Titanic are all classic examples.
 It will be several years before we know if the death of Princess Diana will be the unifying force of our generation, but regardless let us take from this awful tragedy the realization that we are all irrevocably linked together and that truly no person is an island unto oneself.